Kuala Lumpur to San Francisco By Air freight, Container ship or Road

 Kuala Lumpur International Airport to San Francisco International Airport

-The quickest way to get from Kuala Lumpur to San Francisco by ship will take about 37 days 21h and departs from Port Klang (MYPKG) and arrives into Oakland (USOAK).
-There are vessels departing 1-2 times a day on this route.
-CMA CGM is one of the carriers that operates regular services on this route with vessels departing 2-4 times a week.
+The quickest way to get from Kuala Lumpur to San Francisco by ship will take about 40 days 4h and departs from Port Klang (MYPKG) and arrives into Oakland (USOAK).
+There are vessels departing every 1-2 weeks on this route.
+MSC is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.

 Fluent Cargo is shipment and transport planning tool that is helping to digitize the global freight industry.
 See all your cargo options in one place, plan and track your next international shipment in seconds.